chrisguitarguy/Counterpart/docs/index.rst

 Counterpart: Object Matching for PHP
 ====================================

-Counter part is a *matching* framework for PHP and is used to compare values in an object oriented way.
+Counterpart is a *matching* framework for PHP and is used to compare values in an object oriented way.

 Some example use cases: